RagnarokPDX/2DNBodySim/README.md

 2D n-body simulation made with OpenGL and C++

-As of now only tested on Arch Linux, but should work on Windows 11.
+As of now tested on Arch Linux, but should work on Windows 11 as is.

 ## Build Instructions